Updated: February 5, 2021

 If you’re up for a game of golf, you’ll want to visit the Nordegg golf course.
 Despite its beautiful location, it’s a relaxing 9-hole course that’s great for beginners, families, and avid golfers alike.
 It’s only $20 for the day and they also offer cart and club rentals.

 Perhaps the crown jewel of the entire area is stunning Abraham Lake, the largest man-made lake in the province.
 At almost 54 square kilometres in size, you simply can’t miss its impressive turquoise colours and mountain views as you drive along Highway 11.
-Although its best to visit in the summer, it’s actually more famous in the winter months due to its ice bubbles.
+Although it’s best to visit in the summer, it’s actually more famous in the winter months due to its ice bubbles.
 Just search Instagram and you’ll see how popular it is for people to come out and look down through the ice to see all the frozen bubbles caused by methane gas.
 We have to admit – it’s our favourite part of the lake as well!

 For those visiting in the warmer months, it’s also a popular place to go camping, with many free campgrounds dotting the shoreline.
 However, it is not a safe place for paddling or swimming, as the winds can be very, very strong.
 We advise you to admire the views but stay out of the water.

 Preacher’s Point: This area is where the North Saskatchewan River meets Abraham Lake.
 It has some of the best views in the entire region and is very popular with RV’ers as it’s home to a free unserviced campground.
 It’s a big area, so there’s plenty of places to drive around and explore.
 During our visit, we saw families out for walks and kids out biking on their own.
 We also snapped some of our best photos here.
 In this winter, this is a great place to see ice formations.
 It’s not the best place to see the ice bubbles, but the ice formations and overall landscape are remarkable.

 Windy Point: Another beautiful place to visit is Windy Point.
 Besides being windy, this is a great place to go for a picnic or for short hikes along the lake.
 Just like everywhere around Abraham Lake, it’s gorgeous.